Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

 \subsubsection{Competing models}

-The competing specifications are a large set of univariate and multivariate models with constant and time-varying parameters.
-Moreover, we consider several choices for including heteroscedastic errors.
-The full set of models is the following: \begin{itemize}[leftmargin=*] \item \textit{Model variants}: As simple univariate competitors, we use AR($P$) models in levels (\texttt{ARpl}) and differences (\texttt{ARpd}, this model serves as the benchmark).
-The set of multivariate models is given by vector autoregressions (VARs) in levels (\texttt{VARl}) and differences (\texttt{VARd}), and vector error correction models (\texttt{VECM}) with a fixed rank $\bar{r}\in\{2,4\}$. \item \textit{Autoregressive parameters}: All models are estimated with time-invariant (\texttt{TIV}) and time-varying (\texttt{TVP}) parameters. \item \textit{Stochastic disturbances}: We consider heteroscedasticity by either relying on a conventional stochastic volatility specification with Gaussian errors (\texttt{iSV-n}) as in Eq. (\ref{eq:sv}), or an extension with t-distributed errors (\texttt{iSV-t}) described in Appendix \ref{app:A}. \end{itemize} Recall that all models feature two lags, i.e., two full days worth of hourly lags ($P=2$) and are equipped with a horseshoe prior \citep{carvalho2010horseshoe}, see Appendix \ref{app:A} for details.
-We refrain from showing results for homoscedastic specifications, since these models are typically found to be inferior for forecasting \citep[see, for instance,][]{gianfreda2020large}.
+The competing specifications include a large set of univariate and multivariate models with constant parameters and TVPs.
+Moreover, we consider two variants for capturing heteroskedasticity.
+Our main interest centers on VECMs that are either sparsified or non-sparsified.
+For all these VECM specifications, we remain agnostic on the cointegration relations and estimate them from the data.
+As additional (non-sparsified) multivariate competitors, we consider VARs in levels and differences, while, as simple (non-sparsified) univariate competitors, we use AR($P$) models in levels and differences (with the latter model with constant coefficients serving as an overall benchmark).
+All these model variants are estimated with constant/time-invariant (\texttt{TIV}) and time-varying (\texttt{TVP}) parameters.
+With respect to the stochastic disturbances, we account for heteroskedasticity by relying either on a conventional SV specification with Gaussian errors (labeled \texttt{n} in the tables) as in Eq. (\ref{eq:sv}), or on an extension with t-distributed errors (labeled \texttt{t} in the tables) described in Appendix \ref{app:A}.
+Recall that all models feature two lags, i.e., two full days worth of hourly lags ($P=2$) and are equipped with a horseshoe prior \citep{carvalho2010horseshoe}.
+To economize on space, we refrain from showing results for homoskedastic specifications, since these models are typically found to be inferior for forecasting \citep[see, for instance,][]{gianfreda2020large}.